djogopatrao/SPARQLFederator/README.md

 It is mandatory to specify at least the domain ontology file, the federation ontology file, and one or more classes for querying.

 usage: SPARQLFederator [options] <DOMAIN_CLASS> [...]

+ -query <query>               The query to be expanded (or run) in the syntax specified by -query_type

  -domain_ns <arg>             The domain namespace (if specified, will be appended before each of the queryied DOMAIN_CLASSes)